vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 <Label>Hello World!</Label>
 ```

 Of course, having a label as the root component is not very realistic.
 You would usually rather use some sort of layout, which is a container for multiple components and which handles their positioning.
-We'll cover layouts alter in the series, for now, let's just use simple VBox, which arranges its children vertically one under another.
+We'll cover layouts later in the series, for now, let's just use simple VBox, which arranges its children vertically one under another.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>